creativewave/animate/README.md

 ### Extra features

 1. `easing` can be assigned a custom timing function like multiple bounces, which would be cumbersome to reproduce using keyframes.
-2. Keyframes can have animated values defined with a custom function to interpolate and apply them on the animated element, eg. to stagger values such as a path definition, to animate a CSS property which can't be animated yet (eg. `x` and `y`), to animate an attribute or a property of an HTML element (eg. `innerHTML`), etc…
+2. Keyframes can have properties defined with a custom function to interpolate their values and apply them on the animated element, eg. to stagger values from a path definition, to animate a CSS property which can't be animated yet (eg. `x` and `y`), to animate an attribute or a property of an HTML element (eg. `innerHTML`), etc…
 3. `MotionPathEffect` is a temporary alternative to `offset-path: url(#path)`, which is not supported in any brower yet.

 Demos: